For agencies in the digital era, pricing software development projects is one of the most complex parts of the job.

 Budgets are often finite and cost/benefit is a critical consideration in any business initiative.

-On the other hand, there are several realities that we all must accept with regard to estimations:
+On the other hand, there are several realities that we all must accept about estimations:

 1: Every project is different, and there will always be new problems to solve — some of which may not be apparent until the work has started.